TripleSevenPlusThree/ob-note/note/技能总结/Excel.md

 - Issue
 	1. A topic or subject to investigate
 - Question
-	- Desiganed to discover information
+	- Designed to discover information
 - Problem
 	- An obstacle or complication that needs to be worked out